ghilead/devise-ios-rails-example/README.md

 https://devise-ios-rails-example.herokuapp.com/v1/users/password
 ```

 you receive response status 204 (no content).
 In the meantime, server sends instructions on how to reset the password, which you should follow.
-On heroku we use `letter_opener_web` gem therefore those emails are stored at [https://devise-ios-rails-example.herokuapp.com/letter_opener](https://devise-ios-rails-example.herokuapp.com/letter_opener).
+On heroku we use [letter_opener_web] gem therefore those emails are stored at [https://devise-ios-rails-example.herokuapp.com/letter_opener](https://devise-ios-rails-example.herokuapp.com/letter_opener).
+Therefore mails are NOT send to users.

 Here is a complete list of paths: